Serge Gainsbourg: 1982–1991: Final years, Eurovision Again and death

 Gainsbourg's final partner until his death was the model Caroline Paulus, better known by her stage name Bambou.
 They had a son, Lucien (b.
 5 January 1986), who now goes by the name Lulu and is a musician.
 His 1986 film Charlotte for Ever further expanded on the themes found in "Lemon Incest".
 He starred in the film alongside Charlotte as a widowed, alcoholic father living with his daughter.
 An album of the same name by Charlotte was also written by Gainsbourg.

 His sixteenth and final studio album, You're Under Arrest (1987), largely retained the funky new wave sound of Love on the Beat, but also introduced hip hop elements.
 A return to concept albums for Gainsbourg, it tells the story of an unnamed narrator and his drug-addicted girlfriend in New York City.
 The album's anti-drug message was exemplified by the single "Aux enfants de la chance".

+In November 1988, Gainsbourg appeared on the show Sébastien c'est fou ! on TF1, and was surprised by the Petits Chanteurs d'Asnières boys' choir, who dressed up as him, with sunglasses, sport coats, jeans, painted-on stubble, and prop cigarettes and whiskey glasses; they sang "Je suis venu te dire que je m'en vais" ('I came to tell you that I’m leaving'), changing the words to "On est venu te dire qu’on t’aime bien" ('We came to tell you that we love you').
+A clip of the performance, in which Gainsbourg appeared to be deeply moved by the children's tribute, went viral on the Internet in 2023–24, inspiring Halloween costumes and Internet memes.

 In December 1988, while a judge at a film festival in Val d'Isère, he was extremely intoxicated at a local theatre where he was to do a presentation.
 While on stage he began to tell an obscene story about Brigitte Bardot and a champagne bottle, only to stagger offstage and collapse in a nearby seat.
 Subsequent years saw his health deteriorate, undergoing liver surgery in April 1989.
 In his ill health, he retired to a private apartment in Vézelay in July 1990, where he would spend six months.
 He continued to write for other artists, including the lyrics to "White and Black Blues" by Joëlle Ursull, the French entry in the Eurovision Song Contest 1990, coming in second place.
 He similarly wrote all of the lyrics for popular singer Vanessa Paradis's album Variations sur le même t'aime (1990), declaring "Paradis is hell" after its release.
 His final film, Stan the Flasher, starred Claude Berri as an English teacher who engages in exhibitionism.
 Gainsbourg's last album of original material was Birkin's Amours des feintes in 1990.

-Gainsbourg, who smoked five packs of unfiltered Gitane cigarettes a day, died from a heart attack at his home on 2 March 1991, a month shy of his 63rd birthday.
-He was buried in the Jewish section of the Montparnasse Cemetery in Paris.
-French President François Mitterrand paid tribute by saying, "He was our Baudelaire, our Apollinaire ...
-He elevated the song to the level of art."